LeToNode/Play2.0-CN-doc/javaGuide/JavaForms.md

 ## Defining a form

 The `play.data` package contains several helpers to handle data submission and validation.
-The easiest way to handle a form submission is to define a `play.data.Form` that wrap any existing class:
+The easiest way to handle a form submission is to define a `play.data.Form` that wraps an existing class:

 ```java
 public class User {